About

 CSIRO Image2Biomass Datathon

-Developed an end-to-end image-based prediction pipeline to estimate pasture biomass from high-resolution aerial imagery as part of the CSIRO Image2Biomass datathon.
-The project focused on translating large, unstructured visual data into quantitative environmental measurements, modelling biomass as a regression problem across multiple targets including green, dry, and dead plant matter.
+Developed an end-to-end prediction pipeline to estimate pasture biomass from high-resolution aerial imagery as part of the CSIRO Image2Biomass datathon.
+The task involved translating large, unstructured visual data into quantitative estimates across multiple targets, including green, dry, and dead plant matter.

-Raw wide-format images were preprocessed by splitting into square views and applying standardisation and normalisation, aligning the data with the input requirements of modern vision models and ensuring consistent feature extraction.
+A preprocessing pipeline was implemented to convert wide-format aerial images into consistent square inputs, applying normalisation and standardisation to stabilise feature extraction.
 A self-supervised Vision Transformer (DINO) was used as a feature extractor, with representations adapted for multi-output regression using PyTorch and optimised via mean squared error loss.
+This approach leveraged pre-trained representations to improve performance under constrained data conditions.

 Key components included:

-• Designing a preprocessing pipeline to transform large aerial images into model-compatible inputs while preserving spatial and textural information relevant to biomass estimation
+• Designing a preprocessing pipeline to preserve spatial and textural information relevant to biomass estimation

-• Training multiple regression models on different data splits and combining predictions using weighted averaging to improve robustness and reduce overfitting
+• Combining model outputs using weighted averaging across data splits to improve robustness and reduce overfitting

 Flood Simulation

-Developed a geospatial flood modelling and risk assessment framework to analyse inundation patterns and evaluate mitigation strategies across flood-prone regions, including areas in Queensland and St Kilda.
-The project used GIS-based simulation to model flood behaviour under varying severity scenarios, treating flooding as a spatial system influenced by terrain, water flow, and environmental conditions rather than a static event.
+Developed a geospatial flood modelling framework to analyse inundation patterns and evaluate mitigation strategies across flood-prone regions, including areas in Queensland and St Kilda.
+The project treats flooding as a dynamic system influenced by terrain, water flow, and environmental conditions, rather than a static event.

 Key components included: